shadowimmage/shadowimmage.github.io/content/page/about.md

 ## Summary

-I'm a person living in Seattle, Washington where I work for Classroom Technology & Events (CTE) at the University of Washington.
+I'm a software engineer living in Seattle, Washington, currently working for Classroom Technology & Events (CTE) at the University of Washington.

 My interests are manifold, from art to computer science.
 I've built my skill set from a position of curiosity, using an analytical approach to problems and their possible solutions, always researching what I don't know.
 I love to learn.
 I solve difficult problems by combining my learning and experience into novel approaches and solutions.